jedisct1/libsodium/README.markdown

-The design choices, particularly in regard to the Curve25519 Diffie-Hellman function, emphasize security (whereas NIST curves emphasize "performance" at the cost of security), and "magic constants" in NaCl/Sodium are picked by theorems designed to maximize security.
+The design choices, particularly in regard to the Curve25519 Diffie-Hellman function, emphasize security (whereas NIST curves emphasize "performance" at the cost of security), and "magic constants" in NaCl/Sodium have clear rationales.

 The same cannot be said of NIST curves, where the specific origins of certain constants are not described by the standards.